RituPande/ritupande.github.io/_posts/2021-06-06-Lagrangian-Duality.md

 $$ \lambda_i 's $$  are called ***Lagrangian multipliers*** or ***dual variables***

+Lagrangian of a constrained optimization problem can be viewed as a means of representing the original problem with relaxed constraints, while imposing penalty to the objective function if the constraints are violated.
+Lagrangian multipliers can be seen as  penalties that are to be applied in case  corresponding constraints are violated.

 Supremum over the Lagriangian, $$ sup_{\lambda_i \ge 0} L(x, \lambda_i) $$ is equivalent to the original the decision function and the constraints put together.
 This can be seen in the equation below:

   $$ sup_{\lambda_i \geq 0} L(x, \lambda)  =  sup_{\lambda_i \ge 0}  f(x) + \sum_{i=1}^m \lambda_i h_i(x)  $$